bdeckard92/dupUT/01-Class-Content/02-Advanced-CSS/01-Activities/1-Stu_Flexbox-Cards/README.md

 # Flexbox Card Layout

 In this activity you will take the provided code and make it resemble the mockup provided.

+## Instructions

-* Use flexbox to create the basic layout.
+* Using the provided mockup, use flexbox to replicate the layout.

 * **Hint** Each card is also its own flexbox!